jeffersongoncalves/lara-zeus-bolt/docs/bolt-pro/introduction.md

 composer require lara-zeus/bolt-pro
 ```

-make sure to clear the cache after the installation completed.
+Make sure to clear the cache after the installation completed.

-and that is all :).
+And that is all :).

-you will get more details after you purchasing the package.
+You will get more details after you purchasing the package.

 ## Configuration

-add these configuration keys to `zeus-bolt` config file:
+Add these configuration keys to `zeus-bolt` config file:

 ```php
 // if you want to disable the preset button